Let’s tell your new story

 Tips for a successful newborn session

 • We’re probably going to be spending most of our time in your bedroom on your bed or next to your window or in the nursery.
 So a few days before, tidy up those rooms (not every room needs to be spotless!!).
 Declutter nightstands, dust surfaces, Windex the windows.
-If you need to shove everything in drawers or closets, by all means, do that because I won’t be opening those up!
+If you need to shove everything in drawers or closets, go ahead because I won’t be opening those up!
 On the day of, have your partner put away phone cords and alarm clocks.

 • Rest.
 If you can’t get a full night’s sleep because Baby kept you up, try to get some rest a few hours before I show up.
 Let your partner take care of the kids for an hour or two.

 • Feed Baby right before I show up or as soon as I’m there.
-This will help calm her and hopefully will make her sleepy.
+This will help calm baby and hopefully will make them sleepy.

 • At the session, just relax and breathe in that new baby smell while I coach you through poses that feel natural.
 I may give you prompts that evoke an emotion or a feeling.
 It’s okay to let yourself go and feel those feelings.
 Laugh.
 Sigh.
 Snuggle.
-If you’re wanting the perfect portraits where everyone is smiling, you won’t get that with me.
-What you will get is portraits with heart.
-The feeling of connection.
-Real-life.
+These are portraits with heart.
+The feeling of connection. and real-life.

 • Also real-life… poop.
 If Baby needs a diaper change, change him/her as often as necessary.
 We have time.

 • If Baby is hungry, you can warm up a bottle or breastfeed.
 I can document these moments too if you are comfortable.
 It is completely up to you.